 Robert Kolb is a leading expert in international law and international humanitarian law and has published several books and articles on these topics.

 Felix Kirchmeier oversees the conceptualization, development and implementation of policy research at the Geneva Academy.
-He is also Co-Coordinator of the Academic Platform on Treaty Body Review 2020.
+He is also the Coordinator of the Geneva Human Rights Platform.